 I know these are fall-themed wreaths, but this same concept could be applied to a wreath for any season! (remember my snowflake monogram?
 UGH!)… but the beauty is that you can make it as simple or as detailed as you want!

-Lots of fun projects, eh?
+Lots of fun scroll saw ideas and projects, eh?
 I hope you’re feeling inspired, and confident enough to conquer your scroll saw!
 There are just SO MANY options and ways to customize using the scroll saw.
 You can see why it’s my absolute favorite tool!
-And it’s fairly inexpensive as far as power tools go. (can be purchased here)

 Happy Weekend!
 Go forth and be creative!